meg4ik/pynecore/docs/lib.md

 ## Pine Script Compatibility

 The goal of the PyneCore library is to provide full compatibility with the Pine Script API while leveraging Python's strengths.
-Technical indicators and other calculations are performed with 14 decimal places of precision, just like Pine Script.
+Technical indicators and other calculations are performed with high precision (0.001% tolerance), just like Pine Script.

 ### Documentation